JulianKnodt/gfx-final-project/writeup.md

 #### Were there several possible implementations?

 Yes.
-What?
+We only briefly alluded to other papers above since we basically chose the first viable rendering algorithm that we could implement, so we do not have much to say about the details of other implementations.

 #### If there were several possibilities, what were the advantages/disadvantages of each?

-This one was the first one that came to mind.
+We don't have much to say about other implementations since we only had time to try one of them, and it was mostly a matter of simplicity in terms of choosing a rendering algorithm.
+Also, pretty pictures.

 #### Which implementation(s) did we do?
 Why?

-Once again, first that came to mind.
-Probably because simpler is easier.
+We chose this one because it was the first one that came to mind after our research, and it was also the simplest to implement.

 #### What did we implement?

-See above.
+Most of the details have been covered in previous sections, but the main summary points are that we used the ink-wash rendering algorithm from [Park et al.](http://www.myeglab.com/Content/sumi_e_painting.pdf) and some of the bamboo generation techniques from [Yangyang He](https://scholarworks.wm.edu/cgi/viewcontent.cgi?article=2187&context=honorstheses) in our project.

 #### What didn't we implement?
 Why not?

-I was thinking about implementing clouds/fog, but no idea how to model that.
+We were considering implementing clouds and fog but we did not know how to model that.
-Was also thinking about applying velocity to rendering and adding some ink dripping effect but no idea how to make that work either.
+We also thought about applying velocity to rendering and adding an ink dripping effect but we did not know how to implement it.

 ## Results
 #### How did we measure success?

-Did it look good or not?
+We tried loading various 3D models in our renderer and judged their appearance by eye.
+We also used real ink-wash paintings from online as visual comparison in addition to reference images provided by research papers.
+With that in mind however, if it looked good to us then it was considered a success.

 #### What experiments did we execute?

-Chucked a ton of OBJ models at it, spend some time looking at the picture and seeing whether we liked it or not.
+We loaded a bunch of obj models we found online, including people models as well as architectural models to test how model geometry affects our rendering output.

 #### What do my results indicate?

-Seems fine to me, can always do more.
+Our renderer adds a nice ink-wash effect to all of the models we have tried.
+Some details can look a bit off at certain angles and for models with lots of vertices as mentioned before, but overall our renderer was hugely successful at creating the images we wanted.

+Rather than include a bunch of images here, it would be best to visit our [interactive site](http://ink-renderer.herokuapp.com/) and try it yourself!

 ## Discussion
 #### Overall, is the approach we took promising?

-I think it's unclear exactly which directions to take this besides adding more procedural generation and features but it seems to work pretty well.
+Yes, it works well.
+Though it's unclear exactly which directions to take this in besides adding more procedural generation and features.
 Notably, we would want to add more shaders and intermediate stages but that might slow down rendering so it's unclear.

 #### What different approach or variant of this approach is better?

-No idea, gotta try it out and see.
+We would have to try another approach to really find out, but that would not be viable for this project given the time constraints.
+Overall, since the implementation we went with was relatively simple and produced great results, choosing another approach may just be for artistic preferences since different algorithms will produce different graphical outputs, perhaps at the cost of simplicity.

 #### What follow-up work should be done next?

-Looking at what is missing from authentic art and try to incorporate the small details in there.
+Looking at what is missing from authentic art and trying to incorporate the small details in there would be the next step forward.
-Also adding more dynamics because ink movement would really be amazing to see.
+Also, adding more dynamics because ink movement would be amazing to see.

 #### What did we learn by doing this project?

-How vertex and fragment shaders work.
-Some about procedural generation, and stuff about the general workflow.
+As a baseline, we learned how vertex and fragment shaders work and how they tie in to the web through a combination of ThreeJS, WebGL, and GLSL.
+We also learned some techniques for procedural generation.
+Plus we learned a lot about the general workflow of a graphics project.

 ## Conclusion
 #### How effectively did we attain our goal?

-I'd rate a solid 5/7.
+We developed an ink-wash renderer that creates pretty 3D models.
+Since that was our goal, our project was definitely a success.
+The bamboo and mountain generation were more stretch goals, so successfully implementing those was also huge.
+Overall, we attained our goal very effectively.

 #### What would the next steps be?

-More procedural generation, dynamics, etc.
+Our next steps would be to add fine details, physical dynamics, and perhaps more procedural generation of landscapes.

 #### What are issues we need to revisit?

-Allow for scaling, transforming, and rotating obj models.
+While the rendering aspects of our project were successful, we could make our program more usable by allowing for scaling, transforming, and rotating of obj models.

 ## Works Cited